The AP Interview: Taliban pledge all girls in schools soon

 The Taliban dictates so far have been erratic, varying from province to province.
 Girls have not been allowed back to classrooms in state-run schools beyond grade 7, except in about 10 of the country’s 34 provinces.
 In the capital, Kabul, private universities and high schools have continued to operate uninterrupted.
 Most are small and the classes have always been segregated.

-“We are trying to solves these problems by the coming year,” so that schools and universities can open, Mujahid said.
+“We are trying to solve these problems by the coming year,” so that schools and universities can open, Mujahid said.

 The international community has been skeptical of Taliban announcements, saying it will judge them by their actions — even as it scrambles to provide billions of dollars to avert a humanitarian catastrophe that the U.N. chief this week warned could endanger the lives of millions.